-8. The Housing Development Fund has validly pledged amounts in the Mortgage Finance Bond Insurance Fund to secure the payment of the 2011 A Bonds and other Mortgage Finance Bonds and the interest thereon, and amounts to cure deficiencies in the Mortgage Finance Bond Insurance Fund for the payment of Mortgage Finance Bonds may be validly appropriated in accordance with law.
-The Housing Development Fund is authorized to pledge amounts in the Mortgage Finance Bond Insurance Bond Insurance Fund to payment of other obligations issued by the Housing Development Fund upon the terms and conditions contained in the Act and the Resolution.

-9. Interest on the 2011 A Bonds is included in gross income for federal income tax purposes pursuant to the Internal Revenue Code of 1986, as amended.
+- 8. The Housing Development Fund has validly pledged amounts in the Mortgage Finance Bond Insurance Fund to secure the payment of the 2013 A Bonds and other Mortgage Finance Bonds and the interest thereon, and amounts to cure deficiencies in the Mortgage Finance Bond Insurance Fund for the payment of Mortgage Finance Bonds may be validly appropriated in accordance with law.
+The Housing Development Fund is authorized to pledge amounts in the Mortgage Finance Bond Insurance Fund to payment of other obligations issued by the Housing Development Fund upon the terms and conditions contained in the Act and the Resolution. - 9.
+Interest on the 2013 A Bonds is included in gross income for federal income tax purposes pursuant to the Internal Revenue Code of 1986, as amended.
+This opinion is not intended or provided by us to be used and cannot be used by an owner of a 2013 A Bond for the purpose of avoiding federal taxpayer penalties that may be imposed on such owner.
+The opinion set forth in this paragraph is provided to support the promotion or marketing of the 2013 A Bonds.
+The owners of the 2013 A Bonds should seek advice based on their particular circumstances from an independent tax advisor.

-We express no opinion regarding any other federal or state tax consequences with respect to the 2011 A Bonds.
+We express no opinion regarding any other federal or state tax consequences with respect to the 2013 A Bonds.
 We render our opinion under existing statutes and court decisions as of the issue date, and assume no obligation to update, revise or supplement our opinion to reflect any action hereafter taken or not taken, or any facts or circumstances that may hereafter come to our attention, or changes in law or in interpretations thereof that may hereafter occur, or for any other reason.
-We express no opinion on the effect of any action hereafter taken or not taken in reliance upon an opinion of other counsel on the exclusion from gross income for federal income tax purposes of interest on the 2011 A Bonds, or under state and local tax law.
-We undertake no responsibility for the accuracy, completeness, or fairness of any official statement or other offering materials relating to the 2011 A Bonds and express herein no opinion relating thereto.
+We express no opinion on the effect of any action hereafter taken or not taken in reliance upon an opinion of other counsel on the inclusion in gross income for federal income tax purposes of interest on the 2013 A Bonds, or under state and local tax law.
+We undertake no responsibility for the accuracy, completeness, or fairness of any official statement or other offering materials relating to the 2013 A Bonds and express herein no opinion relating thereto.